OrthoFinder/OrthoFinder/_tutorials/advanced-tutorial.md

 ---

-## Advanced tutorial for using OrthoFinder3

 OrthoFinder3 provides a new workflow to assign new genes from new species to an already inferred set of orthogroups for a smaller, core group of species.
-If you are analysing >100 species, we reccommend that you use this scalable implementation.
+If you are analysing `>100` species, we reccommend that you use this scalable implementation.

 To do this effectively, we need to pick a good set of core species.
 If we are running OrthoFinder on some bees, some moths, and some flies, we want to build our core